Package 'piar'

 as_aggregation_structure() for coercing into an aggregation structure.

-Other aggregation structure methods: levels.piar_aggregation_structure(), update.piar_aggregation_structure(), weights.piar_aggregation_structure()
+Other aggregation structure methods: cut.piar_aggregation_structure(), levels.piar_aggregation_structure(), update.piar_aggregation_structure(), weights.piar_aggregation_structure()

 Examples